colonket/whereAreMyHackers/README.md

 ## Requirements

-`geoiplookup` is required and used to locate IP addresses
+`geoiplookup` from the `geoip-bin` package is required and used to locate IP addresses

+On Ubuntu/Debian-based systems, run:
+`sudo apt install geoip-bin`

 ## Usage

-`./whereAreMyHackers.sh`
+`sudo ./whereAreMyHackers.sh`

 ## About